weixian-zhang/GCC-CWHD/README.md

 # GCC Azure - Central Workload Health Dashboard (AZCWHD)

-CWHD is an application-specific custom monitoring solution leveraging Grafana to visualize Azure Monitor metrics, logs and resource health.
+CWHD is a custom Azure monitoring solution leveraging Grafana to monitor the following aspects:

+  Color code signals in Grafana dashboards showing Green, Amber and Red tiles depending on:
-  * Monitors Azure Resource Health signals for all resource types
+   * overall resource heath from Azure Resource Health signals
-  * Montors App Insights Standard Test (HTTP ping) result to determine web app availability
+   * all App health using App Insights Standard Test (HTTP ping) web app availability signals
-  * Monitors CPU, Memory and Disk usage against a configurable threshold and displays Amber color when threshold is met.
+    * for VM only - configurable threshold of CPU, Memory and Disk usage to display Amber color when threshold is met.
     (only works for VM)
-  * Grafana dashboards in CWHD has a concept of grouping up Azure resources used by each App.
   * dashboard visualization tiles uses Green, Amber and Red color code to determine the overall availability of an application aggregated by one or more Azure resource's Resource Health

 The dashboards are organized in Level 0 and Level 1 depicting the "depth" of monitoring.